Leonardo-Boss/suckless-site/sta.li/index.md

-sta[tic] li[nux] is a new suckless.org production and project that creates a new linux distribution with the aim to be based on a hand selected collection of the best tools for each tasks and each tool being statically linked (including some X clients such as xterm, surf, dwm, dmenu, mplayer).
-It also aims binary size reduction through the avoidance of glibc where possible (early experiments show that usually statically linked binaries are smaller than their dynamically linked glibc counterparts!!!).
+stali (sta[tic] li[nux]) is a new new linux distribution based on a hand selected collection of the best tools for each task and each tool being statically linked (including some X clients such as xterm, surf, dwm, dmenu, mplayer).

+It also targets binary size reduction through the avoidance of glibc and other bloated GNU libraries where possible (early experiments show that usually statically linked binaries are smaller than their dynamically linked glibc counterparts!!!).
+Note, this is pretty much contrary to what Ulrich Drepper reckons about static linking.

 Due to the side-benefit that statically linked binaries start faster the distribution also targets performance gains.

 It is expected that the first usable version will be available during Nov 2009.

 General system design